thindil/steamsky/bin/doc/MODDING.md

 ## Goals

-### General informations
+### General information
 - Default game goals are in *goals.dat* file which is in *data* directory.
 - If you want remove or update any existing goal, you can do it in *goals.dat* file in *data* directory or in modification file (better option) add tag `goal` with attribute `index` which value will be index of selected goal and attribute `action`.
-Then if you modify existing goal, add changed values.
+Then if you modify an existing goal, add changed values.

 ### Goal data structure
 - Each goal starts with tag `goal`.